G3Ram/mathematics-ml-ds/README.md

 ## Section 1: **Linear Algebra**

-1. **Module 1: System of Linear Equations**
+1. **Module 1: System of Linear Equations**</br>
-   <p>Matrices are commonly used in machine learning and data science to represent data and its transformations.
-In this week, you will learn how matrices naturally arise from systems of equations and how certain matrix properties can be thought in terms of operations on system of equations.</p>
+   Matrices are commonly used in machine learning and data science to represent data and its transformations.
+In this week, you will learn how matrices naturally arise from systems of equations and how certain matrix properties can be thought in terms of operations on system of equations.
    **Learning Objectives**

    - Form and graphically interpret 2x2 and 3x3 systems of linear equations
    - Determine the number of solutions to a 2x2 and 3x3 system of linear equations
    - Distinguish between singular and non-singular systems of equations